s-sanjay120/Sewer-Hazard-Monitoring-Sim/README.md

-# CCP 7th Sem - Sewer Hazard Detection System
+# Sewer Hazard Detection System

 A real-time sewer hazard detection system with a modern React frontend and robust backend infrastructure.